carlamargot/BlockchainDevelopment-PoA/README.md

 6. You should see the transaction go from Pending to Successful in around the same blocktime you set in the genesis.

-You did it!!
-You set up your first PoA Blockchain!
-Good job!!!
+## You did it!!
+You set up your first PoA Blockchain and sent a transaction!
+Great job!!!